The generic geometry of steady state varieties: Reaction networks and steady states

+A key tool in the study of parametrized polynomial systems is the \term{incidence variety}, which consists of all pairs of parameter and variable values that together solve the system.
+For the augmented steady state system $F$, it admits the bijective parametrization

-where $h^{-1}$ is taken componentwise, and the image is the (complex) \term{incidence variety} of the system $F$.
-Importantly, $\phi$ also restricts to a bijection onto the positive incidence variety:
+where $h^{-1}$ is taken componentwise \cite[Theorem~3.1]{FeliuHenrikssonPascual2023}.
+Importantly, $\phi$ also restricts to a bijection onto the positive incidence variety, in which case $(w,h)$ are referred to \emph{convex coordinates} \cite{Clarke1980stability}:

-This bijection allows to derive the following well-known proposition, which is handy for studying the set of all Jacobian matrices of $f$ and $F$ for all parameter values and zeros.
-In preparation for that, we define the matrices
+This bijection allows us to derive several foundational facts about the steady state systems, including nonemptiness and connectivity of solvability loci, and a well-known parametrization of the set of Jacobians for all parameter values and zeros.
+In preparation for the latter, we define the matrices